APDL-DynamoIR/kauv-rz/README.md

 (do not let git choose the folder name automaticallly).

-To build the code, open the projects in Qt Creator and build them in the order listed in 'rz-build-order.txt".
+To build the code, open the projects in Qt Creator and build them in the order listed in "rz-build-order.txt".

-Create a folder sibling to "cpp" called "data", and inside that a folder called "scripts", and inside that a folder called "rz", and inside that a file called "t1.rz" (unless you want to edit the paths coded into the "main.cpp" files.
+Create a folder sibling to "cpp" called "data", and inside that a folder called "scripts", and inside that a folder called "rz", and inside that a file called "t1.rz" (unless you want to edit the paths coded into the "main.cpp" files).

 Run the compiler with rz-graph-dynamo-runtime-console or one of the other executables.
 The t1.rz file can have sample code like:
 ```
 ,fnd ::: Fn_Doc*;
 fnd \== default;